 Attachment or affiliative subsystem is the “social inclusion intimacy and the formation and attachment of a strong social bond.”
-It is probably the most critical because it forms the basis for all social organization.
+It is probably the most critical because it forms the basis for all social organizations.
 On a general level, it provides survival and security.
-Its consequences are social inclusion, intimacy, and formation and maintenance of a strong social bond
+Its consequences are social inclusion, intimacy, and the formation and maintenance of a strong social bond.

 Eliminative subsystem states that “human cultures have defined different socially acceptable behaviors for excretion of waste, but the existence of such a pattern remains different from culture to culture.”
 It addresses “when, how, and under what conditions we eliminate.”
-As with the ingestive subsystem, the social and psychological factors are viewed as influencing the biological aspects of this subsystem and may be, at times, in conflict with the eliminative subsystem.
+As with the ingestive subsystem, the social and psychological factors influence the biological aspects of this subsystem and may conflict with the eliminative subsystem.

-Sexual subsystem is both a biological and social factor that affects behavior.
+A sexual subsystem is both a biological and social factor that affects behavior.
 It has the dual functions of procreation and gratification.
-Including, but not limited to, courting and mating, this response system begins with the development of gender role identity and includes the broad range of sex-role behaviors.
+Including, but not limited to, courting and mating, this response system begins with the development of gender role identity and includes a broad range of sex-role behaviors.

-Aggressive subsystem relates to the behaviors concerning protection and self-preservation, generating a defense response when there is a threat to life or territory.
+The aggressive subsystem relates to protection and self-preservation, generating a defense response when there is a threat to life or territory.
 Its function is protection and preservation.
-Society demands that limits be placed on modes of self-protection and that people and their property be respected and protected.
+Society demands that limits be placed on self-protection modes and that people and their property be respected and protected.

-Achievement subsystem provokes behavior that tries to control the environment.
+The achievement subsystem provokes behavior that tries to control the environment.
 It attempts to manipulate the environment.
-Its function is control or mastery of an aspect of self or environment to some standard of excellence.
+Its function is to control or mastery an aspect of self or environment to some standard of excellence.
 Areas of achievement behavior include intellectual, physical, creative, mechanical, and social skills.